stitch-05/file-taxes-paraguay/README.md

 # Automatically file VATs in Paraguay
-As a Paraguay tax resident (having a Tax ID) you have to file VATs (form 211) once a month.
-This script files 0 guarani VAT for you.
+As a Paraguay tax resident (having a Tax ID) you have to file VATs (form 211) once a month and sometimes even the summary of receipts (even if you never claimed any).
+This script files all necessary taxes for you (in case of VAT it files 0 guarani tax).

 > :warning: ** Don't use the script if your VAT is not 0!